JuliaCollections/DataStructures.jl/README.rst

 while the past-end token can be regressed.
 A dereferencing operation on either leads to an error.

-A token has two parts: the first part refers to the container as a whole and the second part refers to the particular item.
+A token has two parts: the first part refers to the container as a whole, and the second part refers to the particular item.
 The second part is called a *semitoken*.
 In some applications, one might need an auxiliary data structure that contains thousands of tokens addressing the same container.
 In this